Skip to Main Content

 NOT

-See the website for a demonstration of the function of AND/OR/NOT: Combine the search terms using Boolean
+For a demonstration of the function of AND/OR/NOT see the website: Combine the search terms using Boolean

 By using a truncation symbol you can capture all of the various endings possible for a particular word.
 This may increase the number of results and reduce the likelihood of missing something relevant.
 Some tips about truncation:

-There are also wildcard symbols that function like truncation but are often used in the middle of a word to replace zero, one or more characters.
+There are also wildcard symbols that are often used in the middle of a word to replace zero, one, or multiple characters.

 For words that you want to keep as a phrase, place two or more words in "inverted commas" or "quote marks".
 This will ensure word order is maintained and that you only retrieve results that have those words appearing together.